celo-org/celo-connect-2022-applications-workshop/INSTRUCTIONS.md

   }, [auctionContract]);
 ```

-### 8. Allow user to bid on auction
+### 9. Allow users to bid on auction

 Now, this whole auction house would be a bit useless if you couldn't bid on the auctioned items...
 So let's do this, shall we?

 The file in question is located at `components/Auction/AuctionCardInfo/BidButton.tsx`

-- As before you'll need the `Auction` contract, fortunately, we already provide it in the props
+- As before you'll need the `Auction` contract, fortunately, we have already provided it in the props
 - Then use the `useContractKit` hook to be able to perform actions, such as signing a transaction.
 - Use the `performActions` methods to wrap the contract's method `bidIncrement`